 Do you have to be a millionaire to build a custom home?

-The path to a unique and affordable custom home requires careful planning and opting for affordable, yet high-quality, materials in place of other, more expensive materials.
-Here’s how:
+The path to a unique and affordable custom home requires careful planning.
+It also requires opting for affordable, yet high-quality, materials in place of other, more expensive materials.
+Here’s how to boost your integra custom home value:

 Where is the inspo coming from?

-A lot of times, photos with major photo enhancements, covered in furniture hides what truly makes a home custom and unique.
-We remind cost conscious clients that we are not building the fancy decor you see on TV, but the bones of the home, helps them understand that it is still possible to replicate a similar look with value engineering techniques.
+A lot of times, photos with major photo enhancements covered in furniture hide what truly makes a home custom and unique.
+We remind cost-conscious clients that we are not building the fancy decor you see on TV, but the bones of the home.
+This helps them understand that it is still possible to replicate a similar look with value engineering techniques.

 Bang for your Buck!

-Integra is always on the front line of building technology, and there are plenty of new materials you can choose for your custom home that won’t break the bank.
+Integra is always on the front line of building technology.
+There are plenty of new materials you can choose for your custom home.
+These won’t break the bank and still improve your integra custom home value.

 A more simple geometric shape for the design of the home helps reduce exterior finishes, multiple angles, cuts and waste.

-For example, from a building stand point, a two-story home requires less slab and less roof than a one-story home, making it less expensive.
+For example, from a building standpoint, a two-story home requires less slab and less roof than a one-story home.
+This makes it less expensive while still enhancing your integra custom home value.

 What are your alternatives?

-Often times, building a custom home comes out of necessity when our clients outgrow their existing homes or cant find a resale that fits the bill.
-The DIY home improvement era is upon us, and while our friends at Good Bones, may make it look easy, without a professional on hand, renovating an existing home can get expensive, fast — not to mention how hard it can be and time consuming!
+Oftentimes, building a custom home comes out of necessity when our clients outgrow their existing homes or can’t find a resale that fits the bill.
+The DIY home improvement era is upon us, and while our friends at Good Bones may make it look easy, without a professional on hand, renovating an existing home can get expensive fast.
+Not to mention how hard and time-consuming it can be!

-Integra offers around the clock project monitoring and available 24/7 to answer questions about whats going on, and whats next.
+Integra offers around-the-clock project monitoring and is available 24/7 to answer questions about what’s going on and what’s next.
 We take the headache out of building a custom home.
-For more information on designing and building a custom home with Integra Builders, Shoot us a message!
+For more information on designing and building a custom home with Integra Builders, shoot us a message to discuss how we can help you increase your integra custom home value!